adobe/coral-spectrum/README.md

 See the [CoralUI Wiki][3] for more information.

+# Branch Update

+**NOTE:** The current release branch of CoralUI is **release/1.x**.
+Please submit all pull requests to that branch.

+We are currently preparing to transition the master branch to our CoralUI 2.0 modularized project structure.

 # Who maintains CoralUI?
 CoralUI is an internal open source effort with backing from designers and product development teams across Adobe.